MicrosoftDocs/quantum-docs-pr/articles/machines/toffoli-simulator.md

-The Quantum Development Kit provides a Toffoli simulator, which is a special-purpose simulator that can simulate quantum algorithms that are limited to X, CNOT, and multi-controlled X operations.
+The Quantum Development Kit provides a Toffoli simulator, which is a special-purpose simulator that can simulate quantum algorithms that are limited to X, CNOT, and multi-controlled X quantum operations (all classical logic and computations are available).
 This simulator can be used to execute and debug a limited set of quantum algorithms written in Q# on your computer.